Union Nationale des Étudiants de France: Gender-based and sexual violence

-In the international background of allegations against Harvey Weinstein by The New York Times and The New Yorker, the French daily newspaper Le Monde published in November 2017 two detailed articles on alleged sexual harassment and predation supported by former UNEF presidents, Jean-Baptiste Prévost and Emmanuel Zemmour.
-In an editorial, more than 80 UNEF female members and militants have come forward to accuse the Union of "sexual violence".
-In December 2017, the president of the UNEF chapter in Nice, Paul Morançay resigned for covering up rape claims.
-Most members of the chapter have since resigned.
+Amid the international backdrop of allegations against Harvey Weinstein reported by The New York Times and The New Yorker the French daily newspaper Le Monde published in November 2017 two detailed investigations into alleged sexual harassment and predation within UNEF, implicating former presidents Jean-Baptiste Prévost and Emmanuel Zemmour.
+In an editorial, over 80 current and former female members and activists of UNEF signed an open letter denouncing “an exacerbated expression of physical and sexual domination” and calling out a “system of sexual predation” that had developed under Prévost and continued under Zemmour.
+In response, Prévost acknowledged that the organisation was “undoubtedly not free from reproach”.